sanskrit-coders/dcs-scraper/README.md

   * Present it in a format better suited for consumption by the broader Sanskrit programming community.

 ## Motivation
-The DCS web interface was inadequate to address the following needs.
+This database copy aims to augment DCS web interface and address the following shortcomings:
-  * Unblock NLP work: People enthusiastic about applying machine learning tools to Sanskrit language data are hampered by lack of access to such data in a convenient format.
+  * __Unblock NLP work__: People enthusiastic about applying machine learning tools to Sanskrit language data are hampered by lack of access to such data in a convenient format.
-  * The valuable analysis results could be exploited and presented to end users in many more creative ways.
+  * __Unblock UI work__: The valuable analysis could be presented to end users in many more creative ways.

 ## License and origin acknowledgement
 This builds on the foundational work by the DCS team headed by Oliver.
 See [LICENSE](LICENSE.md) file.